dabear/BearLang/README.md

  parser = BearLang("startswith(foo, 'http') && equals(torrenttype, 'multi')", adict)
   ```

-### Extending the parser
+### Extending the engine
-Create a class derived from BearLang. add your own testfunctions name to the self._allowed_functions list and create python function with an underscore.
+Create a class derived from BearLang.
+Add your own testfunction's names to the self._allowed_functions list and create a python method with a leading underscore.
 Example:
  You want to add a isgreaterthan-function: